 measurements performed on SANS and PGAA

-Neutrons are a significant probe in materials across a wide range of disciplines - e. g., from mechanical engineering to biology, from physics to archaeology -, revealing significant properties.
-Such success is mainly due to their peculiarities, which allow the bulk of a sample to be probed in contrast to X-ray techniques that are usually surface-sensitive.
-Industrial Applications of Neutron Techniques have been pioneered in cooperation with Rogante Engineering Office in various industrial sectors (e.g., Automotive, Aerospace, Mechanics, Nuclear, Oil & Gas, Polymers and Coatings).
-Neutron Techniques helped with failure analysis, validating models and evaluating changes to the process route.
-These techniques can be exploited to test a wide range of materials and components, concerning e.g. residual stresses (RS) determination by Neutron Diffraction (ND), microstructural and characterization by SANS (information on precipitates, micro defects like voids, heterogeneities, etc.), neutron radiography, prompt gamma and neutron activation analysis.
+Neutrons are significant probes for materials across a wide range of disciplines - e. g., from mechanical engineering to biology, from physics to archeology -, revealing essential properties.
+Such success is mainly due to the neutrons' ability to penetratethe bulk of a sample in contrast to usually surface-sensitive X-ray techniques.
+Industrial applications of neutron techniques in BNC have been pioneered in cooperation with Rogante Engineering Office in various industrial sectors (e.g., Automotive, Aerospace, Mechanics, Nuclear, Oil & Gas, Polymers and Coatings).
+Neutron techniques helped with failure analysis, validating models and evaluating changes to the process route.
+These techniques can be exploited to test a wide range of materials and components, concerning e.g. residual stresses (RS) determination by neutron diffraction (ND), microstructural characterization by SANS (information on precipitates, micro defects, such as voids, heterogeneities, etc.), neutron radiography, prompt gamma and neutron activation analysis.
 Industry can benefit, in this way, from the unique knowledge that can only be obtained by neutron beam measurements.
-The following applications, carried out by Rogante Engineering Office at BNC, show the industrial relevance.
+The following applications, carried out by Rogante Engineering Office at BNC, demonstrates the relevance of neutron studies in industry.

 The obtained spectra showed that during the operation the crystallinity is growing: near the Ni peaks the satellites indicated phase decompositions, this effect depending on temperature and RS.
 These satellites appeared much lower in the new bucket.
 This study allowed monitoring the buckets ageing.